Hisyeo/gjcidlu/README.md

 - [x] Make submitter not a field for submission entries because of the submission author
 - [ ] Add a ui change when the screen resolution is small: "English &rarr; Hisyeo" is removed, "X items translated" just becomes "X" and the "untranslated" label is removed
 - [x] Make "No username to validate" error only appear once
+- [ ] Get untranslated page working again and with grammar checking

 ## Getting Started